Raise your voice, Assert for Rights

 AS per the data from National Crime Records Bureau (NCRB) more than 2000 Witchcraft-motivated murders reported across 17 states from 2001-2014, most of the victims being women.

 Rajasthan too suffers from this problem in acute manner.
 Even after the Rajasthan Prevention of Witch Hunting Act was enacted in the year 2015-16, a total of 125 incidents in the state have been reported of witch hunting in the state during the year 2015-2018 from various districts of Rajasthan.
 Bhilwara, Dungarpur and Rajsamand are the districts which reports maximum number of cases, being the tribal and illiterate belt where following for such belief is higher.

 Rajsamand has reported 7 cases some of which have been quite serious.
 Currently in Rajasthan about 73 cases are in court where survivors are fighting for compensation, rehabilitation and relief.

 Recognizing this problem along with lack of awareness in rural women about their rights and the prevailing general environment of violence against women in the tribal areas of Rajsamand, RJVS, RMM and Action Aid got together and initiated a programme in SC, ST, OBC and minority community in 5 villages of Rajsamand district.
 Four villages named Danga Ka Vas, Dhorna, Menadar ka bheelwada, Morcha were selected from Kelwara district a tribal dominated block and 1 village Kelwa (minority) from Rajsamand block.
 The purpose was to create awareness in women about their rights so that they can assert whenever needed and raise voice (HUNKAAR) against violence in general and witch hunting in particular.

-The key objectives of the initiative for our target villages were –
+The key objectives of the project –

 - Address the exploitative practices leading to witchcraft reported in the area and a community based rehabilitation of the survivor to be ensured with dignity.